 The influenza pandemic of 1918-19, or more commonly known as the Spanish Flu was a global tragedy; one of the worst ever to befall humanity.
 It infected an estimated 500 million people worldwide, which was about one-third of the world population at that time, in about just 18 months and killed an estimated 20 to 50 million victims.
 The Spanish flu was first observed in Europe, the United States, and part of Asia before swiftly spreading around the world with astonishing speed, overwhelming India and reaching Australia and remote Pacific islands.

 Being an Orthomyxovirus, the influenza virus is enveloped with the characteristic spike-like viral glycoproteins called Haemagglutinin and Neuraminidase.
 Influenza A viruses are classified into subtypes and are further divided into strains.
 Based on two surface antigens — hemagglutinin (H) and neuraminidase (N), subtypes of influenza A are differentiated.
 Thus their description of H1N1, H5N1, etc. are relying on the type of H or N antigens.
-Haemagglutinin is an antigenic glycoprotein and causes erythrocytes to clump together.
-Therefore it is responsible for the binding of the virus to the cell that is being infected.
-Neuraminidase (also known as sialidase) are glycoside hydrolase enzymes.
-They assist in the mobility of new virus particles through infected cells as well as in the budding from the host cells.

 The influenza virus is infamous for its ability to mutate where a new strain appears to be a result of reassortment of human influenza and swine influenza viruses, in all four different strains of subtype H1N1.
-Mixing of the genetic material of one species so that a new combination arise within different individuals can be stated as reassortment.
+Mixing of the genes of one species so that a new combination arise within different individuals can be stated as reassortment.
 This process has been responsible for some of the major genetic shifts experienced in pandemics.
 This strain of the H1N1 Influenza A subtype is a result of a mixing of the virus from humans, birds, and pigs (Lim & Mahmood, 2011).

 Newly surfaced influenza viruses tend to be initially highly infectious and virulent in humans.
 This is because they possess novel antigens to which the human body has no prepared immune defense or existing antibodies.
 However, the infectiousness and virulence of the virus decrease once a significant proportion of a population develops immunity through the production of antibodies capable of neutralizing the new virus.
+This is called ‘herd immunity’.
+That means, once the majority of a population develops immunity against infection, it provides an indirect form of protection to those that are not immune to that particular infection.
+This is achieved by the prevention of the infection further by the immune portion of the population.

 Clinical features of Spanish flu usually included sudden fever and cough.
 These were typically associated with at least one of the other symptoms of chills, lethargy, dehydration, headache, sore throat, coryza, diarrhea, vomiting, abdominal pain, myalgia, or arthralgia.
 Patients becoming short of breath and lack of enough oxygen made their faces appeared tinged with blue.
 Hemorrhages filled the lungs with blood and vomiting and nosebleeds made victims drown in their body fluids.

 Usually, outbreaks of influenza viruses are generally most fatal to young children and the elderly.
 Yet, Spanish flu being an exceptional case, the fatality rate in people between ages 20 and 40 became unexpectedly high.
 This phenomenon identified as a result of ‘Cytokine storm’ is now believed to be due to hyper-reaction of the immune system of physically fit youth to new strains of the influenza virus.
-That is overproduction and release of inflammatory substances called cytokines in excessive scale lead to severe inflammation.
+That is overproduction and release of inflammatory substances called cytokines on an excessive scale lead to severe inflammation.
 In contrast, individuals whose immune systems are not fully developed (such as infants) or are weakened (such as the elderly) cannot generate such a lethal immune response.

 The Spanish flu pandemic occurred in 3 waves.
 The 1st originated in early March 1918, during World War I. The virus quickly spread through Western Europe even though its birthplace remains unclear.
 By July it had spread to Poland.
 Although the 1st wave of influenza was comparatively mild, during the summer a lethal type of disease was recognized as a 2nd wave.
 This form fully emerged in August 1918.
 It was often observed that Pneumonia developed quickly, with death following two days after the 1st indications of the flu were detected.
 The 3rd wave of pandemic hit during the following winter, and by spring the virus had run its course.
 In the two later waves, surprisingly about half the deaths were among 20 to 40-year-olds.
 This was a remarkable deviation from mortality age patterns for influenza (The Editors of Encyclopaedia Britannica, 2020).